SvenBroeckling/phasesix-rulebook/published/combat_en.md

 In the accurate attack, the character aims longer to land a better hit.
 The exchange ratio here is 1 action for reducing the minimum roll by 1.
 The exchange can also go over turns.
 The minimum roll can be reduced by a maximum of the character's Perception value, but cannot go below 2.
 No other action can be taken during this time.
 After that, a normal attack is made with the changed values.

-#### K.O.
-Attack
+#### Knockout Attack

-The K.O.
-Attack has only the intention of knocking an opponent out, but without inflicting any damage.
+The Knockout Attack has only the intention of knocking an opponent out, but without inflicting any damage.
 The attacker must wield a blunt weapon, or at least strike with a blunt object.
 If the attack is successful, the opponent roll a resistance check.
 If he does not achieve as many successes as there are hits, he is knocked out.

 The attack does not inflict any wounds.
 Cover and armor are taken into account as usual.